 Measurements shall start after soaking of beacon at minimum temperature for 2 hours, upon beacon activation, without allowing a beacon warm-up.
-However, compliance to medium-term frequency stability requirements is applicable only for measurements taken 15 minutes after beacon activation, in accordance with C/S T.001 section 2.3.1.
+However, compliance to medium-term frequency stability requirements (not applicable to ELT(DT)s) is applicable only for measurements taken 15 minutes after beacon activation, in accordance with C/S T.001 section 2.3.1.